edge-cloud/www.edge-cloud.net/_posts/2013-11-11-jumbo-frames-vmware-esxi.md

 One of the main use case for Jumbo Frames within VMware vSphere is between an ESXi host and an iSCSI or NFS storage array.
 Another common use case is between ESXi hosts for VMotion traffic.
 While this post focuses on the former use case, it is easily transferable to the later.

 VMware ESXi uses so-called VMkernel ports to connect the Hypervisor to a storage array.
-You can think of this port as the Hypervisor kernel&#8217;s equivalent to a vNIC for Virtual Machines.
+You can think of this port as the Hypervisor kernel's equivalent to a vNIC for Virtual Machines.
 In order to use Jumbo Frames between the Hypervisor and the storage array, all elements in between need to be configured for at least the desired MTU size &#8211; here 9000.
 (See Figure 1).

 <div id="attachment_567" style="width: 522px" class="wp-caption aligncenter">
   <img src="/content/uploads/2013/11/JumboFrames.png" alt="Figure 1: Jumbo Frames for storage arrays with VMware ESXi" width="512" height="257" class="size-full wp-image-567" srcset="/content/uploads/2013/11/JumboFrames.png 512w, /content/uploads/2013/11/JumboFrames-500x250.png 500w" sizes="(max-width: 512px) 100vw, 512px" />